terrorizer1980/postman-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ## Reading comments in the app and on the Dashboard

 You can see comments made by teammates on requests and request parameters in the Postman app or the [Dashboard](https://app.getpostman.com).
-Comments on collections can only be accessed from the Dashboard.
+You can only access comments on collections from the Dashboard.

 ### Reading comments in the Postman app

-You can read both comments made on the request and on request parameters from the app.
+You can read comments made on the request and on request parameters from the app.

 1. In the Postman app, open the request that has the comments you want to review.
 2. At the top, click **Comments**.
-3. Select if you'd like to see comments made on the request (**Comments**) or on the request parameters (**Inline Comments**)
+3. Select comments made on the request (**Comments**) or on the request parameters (**Inline Comments**).
    * You can filter inline comments by **Open Comments**, **Resolved Comments**, or both.

 ![See comment in the app](https://assets.postman.com/postman-docs/collab09-see-comments-from-app.gif)